stormpath/stormpath-sdk-php/README.md

     $this->assertEquals(5, sizeof($groupsCollection));
 ```

-You may search collections by setting setSearch(string|array);  The collection is reset when the search, offset, or limit is set and will lazy load when the collection is next accessed.
+You may search collections by setting setSearch(string|array);  See https://www.stormpath.com/docs/rest/api#CollectionResources for more details of search options.

 ```php
     // Search all properties for Joe